sugarcoat/sugarcoat/README.md

 **Developer expectation**

-Create a boilerplate with front-matter documenting the proper usage of the module.
+Create a boilerplate with documentation at the top of its file, explaining the proper usage of the module.

 **Compiler expectation**

-Grabs boilerplate front-matter from throughout the project and generates a list of each boilerplate with their appropriate documentation, and locations.
+Grabs boilerplate the topmost documentation block from throughout the project and generates a list of each boilerplate with their appropriate documentation, and locations.
 (Future feature: compiling the html and required css/js into example pages like in the pattern library)

 ### + Research (optional) ###